gaoce/TimeVis/docs/api_v2.rst

 **Input**
     None.
 **Output**
-    A json object that specifies experiment id and maps layout IDs to layout descriptions, for expample:
+    A JSON object that specifies experiment id and maps layout IDs to layout descriptions, for expample:

     ::